WalletScrutiny/WalletScrutinyCom/_hardware/bcvaultone.md

 ## Private keys are not shared

+From the main page of BC Vault:

-Private keys are stored encrypted in a state of the art storage medium called FRAM that has full data retention for over 200 years (at +35°C) and is not affected by magnetic fields.
+> Private keys are stored encrypted in a state of the art storage medium called FRAM that has full data retention for over 200 years (at +35°C) and is not affected by magnetic fields.

 The raw private keys can be shared with the owner in its raw hexadecimal form but only upon downloading version 1.3.2 of the firmware.
 It's worth noting that this is [not an intended feature of the device and was only allowed due to user demand](https://support.bc-vault.com/support/solutions/articles/43000543089-can-i-reveal-raw-private-keys-of-a-wallet-on-bc-vault-).